anya benninger

 Or, once there was a kid who really liked stories

-At the edge of an absence they couldn’t name.
-They haunted their own life, transparent, bodiless
+At the edge of an absence she couldn’t name.
+She haunted her own life, transparent, bodiless

 Not recognizing themselves in a face or a mirror